amandasaurus/waterwaymap.org/README.md

 ## FAQ

+### What do the colours mean?

+The colours are randomly assigned, and based on the final destination of the river.
+Everything that flows into the same point, gets the same colour.
+If you click the settings, you can change the number of colours.
+This can be useful to try to differentiate 2 different river networks.

+### Does thickness represent flow rate?

+The thickness of the lines is based on how many kilometres of river are upstream of that segment.
+The flow rate of a river is based on many things, such as the width of a river, and obviously changes a lot based on rainfall!
+I only use OpenStreetMap data, which rarely has width, and wouldn't have real-time data about the amount of water flowing through a point!
+What it does show (“how many waterways in total are upstream of here?”) will probably correlate with the flow rate, and is probably good enough for making a map, but you shouldn't use to see if your house is going to flood!

 ### If a natural waterway runs through a lake, is it possible to show all the branches as connected waterways?

 Currently, the only way to do this is map a waterway _though_ the water body.